unstoppabledomains/dev-docs/identity/quickstart/other-integration-paths/moralis.md

 ```

 :::success Congratulations!
-You have implemented Login with Unstoppable with Moralis.
+You have implemented Unstoppable Login with Moralis.
 :::

 <embed src="/snippets/_login-paths-next.md" />